akuklev/akuklev/synthetic-types.md

 Here, two enumeration types called `State` and `Digit` respectively are defined. `Working`, `Failed`, `D0` and so on are called constructors of respective types.

 Enumerations are finite and closed data types.
 Finite means that a variable of enumeration data type can attain only a finite set of values.
-Closedness means that a variable of enumeration data type is guaranteed to be given by a constructor declared in the definition of the enum type.
+Closedness means that a variable of enumeration data type is guaranteed to be given by a constructor declared in the definition of the enumeration type.
 In particular enumeration types cannot be extended ulteriorly and inheritance is forbidden for them.

 There are several extensions to enums:
 1) Constructors can be allowed to have parameters;